Bullet Crow, Fowl of Fortune (1987) #1-2 by Chuck Fiala.

 It seems so ripe for whataboutism.
 Fantagraphics had already published less-than-amazing cash grabs like Doomsday Squad by now, and would go on to start an entire imprint to shovel out crap way worse than Bullet Crow (i.e., Eros, still going till this day).

-The reason companies publish crap is that they want to make money, so whether publishing crap is a good thing or not, is whether they use that money for worthy goals.
+The reason companies publish crap is that they want to make money, so no matter whether publishing crap is a good thing or not, the question is whether they use that money for worthy goals.

 Now, Fantagraphics were (and are) the publishers of the Hernandez’ brothers Love and Rockets, and I think that anything a publisher does to stay afloat while publishing Love and Rockets is fine.
 If it takes selling crack to kindergarteners, that’s not crime in my book.